CUSP 4 MVP-VAP

 Improving Care for Mechanically Ventilated Patients

-Patients on mechanical ventilation are a vulnerable subset of the intensive care unit population.
-Approximately 23 percent of mechanically ventilated patients suffer from a ventilator-associated condition—defined as increased oxygenation requirements —and 9.3 percent acquire ventilator-associated pneumonia, the most lethal of hospital-acquired infections.
-Through a contract awarded in September 2013 by the Agency for Healthcare Research and Quality, the Armstrong Institute is leading a three-year national collaborative project that aims to save patients’ lives, prevent suffering and reduce health care costs by eliminating these harms.
+Patients on mechanical ventilation are an extremely vulnerable subset of the intensive care unit population.
+Approximately 9.3 percent acquire ventilator-associated pneumonia (VAP), the most lethal of hospital-acquired infections.
+They are also vulnerable to a host of other harms, such as delirium and acute lung injury.
+Through a contract awarded in September 2013 by the Agency for Healthcare Research and Quality, the Armstrong Institute is leading a three-year national collaborative project that aims to reduce the rates of ventilator-associated events, including VAP, get patients out of the ICU faster and reduce readmissions.
+By eliminating ventilator-associated harms, we can save patients’ lives, prevent suffering and reduce health care costs.

-Seeking hospital participants: Next cohort begins in fall 2014
+Seeking hospital participants: Next cohort begins in November

-This initiative leverages the capabilities of other leaders in the field, including faculty from Harvard Pilgrim Health Care Institute for their scientific expertise, and MHA Keystone Center for Patient Safety and Quality for program support and coordination.
+This initiative leverages the capabilities of other leaders in the field, including faculty from Harvard Pilgrim Health Care Institute for their scientific expertise, and MHA Keystone Center for program support and coordination.

-If your team plans to participate in this project or you would like to review presentations, tools and other content from it, you will be able to find these resources on the CUSP for Mechanically Ventilated Patients project website.
+If your team is already participating in this project, or to review presentations, tools and other content from it, visit the CUSP for Mechanically Ventilated Patients project portal.